-The goal of the program to facilitate further research collaboration between Eurolife member institutions.
-The grants will support travel and living expenses for junior scientist to travel to another Eurolife institution and perform research for a period equal to or longer than 2 weeks*.
+The goal of the program, previously known as Eurolife Short-Term Research Exchange, is to facilitate further research collaboration between Eurolife member institutions.
+The grants support travel and living expenses for junior scientist to travel to another Eurolife institution and perform research for a period equal to or longer than 2 weeks.

 1. Who can apply?

 Researchers employed in any of the 9 institutions of Eurolife (at the time of application and exchange) can apply.
-These researchers must hold a PhD degree (completed within the last 8 years*).
+These researchers must hold a PhD degree (completed within the last 8 years, considering the application’s submission deadline as the reference).
 Also senior technicians, who are crucial to the analytical work in their research group are encouraged to apply.

 2. Duration and amount of the grant